Category: Competitive Intelligence (Page 1 of 2)

 Step 3: Create a Workspace in Clay

-With PredictLeads now connected, it’s time to build your workspace.
+With PredictLeads now connected, it’s time to build your workspace and start utilizing the integration features with Clay and PredictLeads tools.

 1. Create a new workspace in Clay – > this is where you’ll manage the domains you want to enrich.